automl/PFNs4BO/README.md

 ## Train your own models (also in `Tutorial_Training.ipynb`)
+To train we recommend installing the package locally after cloning it, with `pip install -e .`.

-To train you simply need to call `train.train`.
+Now you simply need to call `train.train`.
 We give all necessary code.
 The most important bits are in the `priors` dir, e.g. `hebo_prior`, it stores the priors with which we train our models.